Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 #### Contributors:
 * Jaziel Pauda

+#### Status:
+As of 4/19/2018 this contribution is awaiting further review so that it can be accepted and merged.

 #### Description:
 In the QuizGame extension, several `<h1>` elements were present on a single page of the extension.
 For accessibility and semantics reasons, all of these `<h1>` tags needed to be changed into `<h2>`'s.